echo-cool/COMP3019J-Web-Application-Development-Grocery-List-Website/README.md

 - [x] Allow sellers to **set up their personal information** (containing username, avatar and email address)
 - [x] Allow sellers to view the **contact page**
 - [x] Allow sellers to logout the current account
+- [x] Allow sellers to search items based on keywords

 ### To-Do List for MileStone 2
 * Navigation bar